 An ILA is a legally binding agreement between two or more governing bodies.
 Chapter 791 of the Texas Government Code authorizes interlocal agreements between governments to “increase the efficiency and effectiveness of local governments by authorizing them to contract, to the greatest possible extent, with one another and with agencies of the state.”
 Chapter 212.902 of the Texas Local Government Code authorizes cities and school districts to enter into interlocal agreements regarding land development standards.

-Who approves the LDSA?
+Who approved the LDSA?

 In Texas, school districts are independent governmental entities and are not subject to the same municipal development requirements as private landowners.
-Establishing a LDSA between the City of Austin and Austin ISD benefits both entities by reducing redundancies and inefficiencies in education-related construction projects.
+Establishing a LDSA between the City of Austin and Austin ISD benefited both entities by reducing redundancies and inefficiencies in education-related construction projects.

-Is there an existing Land Development Standard ILA between the City and the School District?
+Was there an existing Land Development Standard ILA between the City and the School District?

 What type of issues are addressed in this LDSA?